blab/ncov-wa-phylodynamics/README.md

 ### Introductions into Washington State

-In order to distinguish between sequences that are connected by local transmission, we cluster all sequences from Washington State together based
+In order to distinguish between sequences that are connected by local transmission, we cluster all sequences from Washington State together based on their pairwise genetic distance.
+To do so, we

 We then classify each introduction as either being derived from China or from Europe.
 To do so, we use the nextstrain pipeline to